apache/airavata/docs/tutorial/custom_ui_tutorial.md

 });
 ```

-4. The `createExperiment` function does a few more things behind the scenes and
+4. The `utils.ExperimentUtils.createExperiment` function does a few more things
-   once we run it we can take a look at the REST API calls it makes.
-In summary
+   behind the scenes and once we run it we can take a look at the REST API calls
-   `createExperiment`:
+   it makes.
+In summary `utils.ExperimentUtils.createExperiment`:

     - loads the Application Interface
     - loads the compute resource ID